sysgears/apollo-universal-starter-kit/docs/Configuration.md

 Apollo Universal Starter Kit uses various UI libraries for the three clients.

 With React, you can use either [Twitter Bootstrap] or [Ant Design].
-For the React Native mobile app, you can use [Ant Design Mobile] or [NativeBase].
+For the React Native mobile app, you can use [NativeBase].
 The Angular app comes with Angular Material, and the Vue client also uses Bootstrap.

 By default, Apollo Universal Starter Kit enables Twitter Bootstrap for the React and Vue clients and NativeBase for the mobile app.
 Angular uses the Material library.